Selective KV-Cache Sharing to Mitigate Timing Side-Channels in LLM Inference: Design:

+\paragraph{\textbf{Tier 3: Context-Aware Validation}} Tier-1 and Tier-2 operate mainly on local text spans, so they can fail when privacy sensitivity depends on earlier turns.
+This happens when the current text is not identifying by itself, but becomes identifying once combined with prior dialogue (e.g., a name or location revealed earlier).
+Tier-3 targets these context-dependent cases and re-checks the block with an explicit view of recent conversation history.

+Tier-3 is triggered only for \emph{Tier-2 low-confidence} decisions.
+For each such block, \systemname\ constructs a validation prompt that includes the current input and a bounded window of recent dialogue history, and then asks the \emph{in-service} LLM to decide whether the block should remain \texttt{Private} or can be promoted to \texttt{Shareable}.
+We use the serving LLM for this stage because the decision often requires long-context semantic reasoning; deploying a separate validation model would add extra replicas and deployment cost.
+Since Tier-3 runs only on Tier-2 low-confidence cases, it is rarely on the hot path: in our experiments, fewer than 8\% of requests reach Tier-3.

-\subsection{Fallback Protection and Attack Mitigation}
+\subsubsection{Fallback Protection and Attack Mitigation}

-Despite employing a hybrid, multi-stage detection pipeline, \systemname acknowledges that the privacy classification may occasionally fail, either due to nuanced semantic ambiguity, incomplete pattern coverage, or model's limitation.
-To safeguard against these residual risks, \systemname incorporates a runtime anomaly-aware fallback mechanism that continuously monitors KV-cache access behaviors to detect and respond to suspicious activity post-deployment.
+Despite employing a hybrid, multi-stage detection pipeline, \systemname\ acknowledges that privacy classification may occasionally fail, due to nuanced semantic ambiguity, incomplete pattern coverage, or the model's limitations.
+To mitigate these residual risks after deployment, \systemname\ introduces \textbf{Safeguard}, a lightweight runtime fallback mechanism that continuously monitors KV-cache access behavior and promptly reacts to suspicious reuse patterns.

 At the core of this runtime defense is a lightweight statistical monitor that continuously observes access behaviors to each KV-cache block.
-Specifically, \systemname maintains a rolling window of metadata for each entry, recording the current hit count ($hit\_cur$), the number of unique user identifiers ($u\_cnt$), the previous hit count (\textit{hit\_pre}), and the previous number of unique users (\textit{u\_pre}).
-These values are used to compute the distribution entropy \( entropy = u\_cnt / hit\_cur \) that reflects the dispersion of access: low entropy indicates access concentration (e.g., frequent hits by a single user), while high entropy suggests broad usage across accounts.
+Specifically, \systemname\ maintains a rolling window of metadata for each entry, recording the current hit count ($hit\_cur$), the number of unique user identifiers ($u\_cnt$), the previous hit count (\textit{hit\_pre}), and the previous number of unique users (\textit{u\_pre}).
+These values are used to compute the \textbf{Reuse Diversity Ratio (RDR)}, \( \mathrm{RDR} = u\_cnt / hit\_cur \), which summarizes access dispersion: low RDR indicates concentrated access (e.g., frequent hits by a single user), while high RDR suggests broad usage across accounts.

-Upon detecting significant shifts in access patterns, \systemname apply differentiated mitigation strategies based on the historical reuse pattern of the KV-cache block and the user type involved.
-If the block previously exhibited broad reuse (\textit{u\_pre}), the access pattern change is considered reasonable.
-However, if historical reuse is minimal (\( u\_pre \approx 1 \)), the change is treated as suspicious: